We all know that criticism can sometimes be hard to take, but we also learn very early on that it usually makes for a stronger and better business.

 People are frequently tired, stressed or nervous when flying, so we can be a little on edge.
 This means that if a flight is delayed or cancelled or there’s subpar customer service, it’s easy to see why they get a lot of grief.

-And with 1.8million followers, you know that the work has paid off.
+And with a little over 2 million followers, you know that the work has paid off.

 Jetblue makes sure that they engage their customer base in a fun and friendly way, that they deal with complaints as patiently as possible and they do it all in a timely manner.